Career Mapping Offers a Clear Path for Both Employees and Employers

 Organizations need to identify the core roles and levels within their organization and then set the criteria on what it takes to advance to these roles.
 A skills analysis is also necessary to see where you have gaps in your talent.

 Larger organizations tend to benefit the most from this method because there are simply more positions and places for people to move.
 For start-ups and smaller companies, it can be more of a challenge.
 "If you start off in an entrepreneurial atmosphere with little or no structure, it can be difficult to accomplish structure after the fact.
 Most people, however, want definition and structure," says Hurst.

 It's not to say it can't be done, but companies then need to walk a fine line between overly processed methods and no structure at all; in both cases you run the risk of losing key personnel.

-That said, career mapping is possible in any size organisation, Mantle says.
-"One of the most important aspects of this [career mapping] is to have clear levels within the organisation for which there are objective criteria, so people can understand what to do to go from level to level within the organisation.
+That said, career mapping is possible in any size organization, Mantle says.
+"One of the most important aspects of this [career mapping] is to have clear levels within the organization for which there are objective criteria, so people can understand what to do to go from level to level within the organization.
 Without this clear set of criteria, it's almost impossible to successfully manage career paths." says Mantle.
 This, he notes, is key to get the process going within your company.